ethical-se/ese-practices/practices/ESE-EthicalReview.md

 ### Instructions

-*Inspect the user story implementations with regards to the prioritized Value Cluster demonstrators/narratives and Value Requirements from Story Valuation in a meeting.
+*Inspect the user story implementations with regards to the prioritized Value Cluster demonstrators and Value Requirements from Story Valuation in a meeting.
 Capture the meeting outcome in a report.*

 Record answers to the following questions during the review meeting: